 Story Length: 3:29

-Martin Luther King's famous "I Have a Dream" speech was delivered at the March on Washington on August 28, 1963.
+Martin Luther King, Jr.'s famous "I Have a Dream" speech was delivered at the March on Washington on August 28, 1963.
 In this public radio story you will hear from activists who were present that day and heard the speech.
 They remember that its power came not only from the words MLK spoke, but the way he spoke them, in rolling cadences that “raised his audience.”

-The novel "To Kill a Mockingbird" was written more than 50 years ago and yet it’s themes of racism and civil rights remain relevant today.
-In this story author James McBride who wrote “The Color of Water” explains why the book inspired generations of American writers.
+The novel To Kill a Mockingbird was written more than 50 years ago and yet its themes of racism and civil rights remain relevant today.
+In this story author James McBride who wrote The Color of Water explains why the book inspired generations of American writers.